percona/pmm-doc/docs/get-started/alerting.md

     Time specified in mute timing must be in UTC and military format i.e. 14:00 not 2:00 PM.

 ## Silence alerts
-Create a silence when you want to suppress (or stop) alerts and their associated notifications for a very specific amount of time.
+Create a silence when you want to suppress/stop alerts and their associated notifications for a very specific amount of time.
 Silences default to today’s current date and have a default duration of two hours.

 You can also schedule a silence for a future date and time.
 This is referred to as a `Pending` silence, which can be observed on the Silences page.